charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Part Three

-In the same file, using JavaScript object literal syntax, create a new object called **calculator**.
+In the same file, using JavaScript Object Literal syntax, create a new object called **calculator**.

 Inside the object literal, create two properties called: